gadzorg/gorg_service/README.md

  - `creation_time`: message emission date as `DateTime`
  - `sender` : message producer id

+## To Do

+ - Internal logs using Logger
+ - Class definition of messages error logs instead of Hash
+ - Allow disable JSON Schema Validation on incomming messages

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.